rabiul3000/ai-break-hq/README.md

 MONGODB_URI=mongodb+srv://<user>:<pass>@cluster.mongodb.net/dbname
 ```

-If you're not using MongoDB, remove `getFeedsFromDB.js` and use static RSS feeds.
+If you are not using MongoDB, you can remove `getFeedsFromDB.js` and update the feed list manually.

 ---

+## 🧪 How It Works

+1. `fetchNews.js` pulls articles from RSS feeds and filters them using `keywords.js`.
+2. `generateTweet.js` formats the filtered news into tweets.
+3. `tweetNews.js` posts tweets using the Twitter API.
+4. You can run everything from `index.js`.

+---

-## â–¶ï¸ Running the Bot
+## ▶️ Running the Bot

 ### Manual Run